What is Carbon Kapture?

 Join us and help lead the carbon-capturing revolution.

 In just six months, one-tenth of a one hectare farm would capture I ton of carbon dioxide.
 A typical hardwood tree would need up to forty years to absorb the same amount.

 Tree-planting programmes are an important element in the fight against climate change.
 However, forested areas cannot be effectively used for agriculture: growing trees and crops on the same land is a challenge.
 Kelp farming does not conflict with agricultural needs or reforestation initiatives.

-Once harvested, our kelp will be processed into animal feed and fertilizer.
-The resulting natural fertilizer adds vital micronutrients to the soil, increasing yield and productivity.
+Once harvested, our kelp will be processed into animal feed and fertiliser.
+The resulting natural fertiliser adds vital micronutrients to the soil, increasing yield and productivity.
 Kelp-based cattle feed helps lower methane emissions by as much as 90%, creating a sustainable circular economy.